What is it like to have a mental illness?

 But you know what, you will never find me giving up.
 Even though I struggle, I’ll never stop fighting.
 It may seem like I’m a bad person because of my unanswered messages, but that’s just another boundary I’ve nonverbally set.

-This is what I wish people knew about me and my mental illness.
+This is what I wish people knew about me and what having a mental illness is like.

 Today, I fight back